stevefsp/Lizitt-Unity3D-Outfitter/README.md

 ## Overview

-Status: Alpha
+API Status: Alpha
+Test Status: Beta
 Language: C#
 Target: [Unity3D](http://unity3d.com/unity) 5.0+ (Personal & Professional)

-Test coverage not yet complete.

 The Outfitter helps a user to define prototypes (usually prefabs) that represent outfits and accessories.
 These components are combined at run-time to represent an agent's body.
 Certain parts of the outfits, such as materials can be overriden in order to support outfit varients.
 At run-time the outfits and accessories are instantiated as needed to create a body.